AviatrixSystems/Docs/HowTos/config_CheckPointAzure.rst

 .. important::

-  NAT function needs to be enabled on the Check Point FW interface eth0 for this VPC to Internet policy.
+  NAT function needs to be enabled on the Check Point FW interface eth0 for this VNET to Internet policy.
 Please refer to `Check Point's NAT instruction <https://sc1.Check Point.com/documents/R76/CP_R76_Firewall_WebAdmin/6724.htm>`_ for detail.

 **[Optional]** If you have default "Cleanup rule", then navigate to the page "SECURITY POLICIES -> Access Control -> Policy" and inject a new rule for Internet Policy on top of the default "Cleanup rule".